Backpacking is a balancing act between equipment and weight.

 It’s important to learn how to layer clothes.

 A layering system helps you carry less while being prepared to adjust for many conditions on the go.
+So, when hiking in hot conditions, here’s what your ultralight backpacking gear list must comprise:

 These shirts are available in short and long sleeve.